rubyomr-preview/rubyomr-preview/README.md

 running Rails applications.
 We cannot claim it is ready for use in production, but we think it's good enough to be able to meet the goals outlined at the beginning of this document.

-At this point, we have docker images so you can try out the preview on Linux on X86 and Linux on Z (mainframe).
-We're working on a docker image for POWER as well.

 We have two talks specifically about our Ruby+OMR proof point at Ruby Kaigi 2015.
 Matthew's talk is now on slideshare; When Robert's and Craig's slides go online we'll update the link below: